progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	#       renamed:    README.txt -> README
 	#

+Sin embargo, esto es equivalente a ejecutar algo así:

-However, this is equivalent to running something like this:
+> However, this is equivalent to running something like this:

 	$ mv README.txt README
 	$ git rm README.txt
 	$ git add README

+Git se da cuenta de que es un renombrado de manera implícita, así que no importa si renombras un archivo de este modo, o usando el comando `mv`.
+La única diferencia real es que `mv` es un comando en vez de tres - es más cómodo.
+Y lo que es más importante, puedes usar cualquier herramienta para renombrar un archivo, y preocuparte de los `add` y `rm` más tarde, antes de confirmar.

-Git figures out that it’s a rename implicitly, so it doesn’t matter if you rename a file that way or with the `mv` command.
+> Git figures out that it’s a rename implicitly, so it doesn’t matter if you rename a file that way or with the `mv` command.
 The only real difference is that `mv` is one command instead of three — it’s a convenience function.
 More important, you can use any tool you like to rename a file, and address the add/rm later, before you commit.

 ## Viewing the Commit History ##